k0pernicus/FrameTech/README.md

 1. Multiple buffers allocation using **one** _VkBuffer_ only,
 2. Improve the shaders bindings,
 3. Make a todo statement about what to move from pipeline / render / swapchain / ... to ...,
-4. Make the configuration external to the build (like FPS limit),
+4. Make the configuration external to the build (like FPS limit).
-5. [OPTIONAL] Multi-platforms.